fbpx

 The momentum towards complete emancipation had now begun.

-The African Institution merged with the Society for the Migration and Gradual Abolition of Slavery, also committed to the full abolition of slavery in the British Empire.
+The African Institution merged with the Society for the Migration and Gradual Abolition of Slavery, which also committed to the complete abolition of slavery in the British Empire.

-In the British parliament, George Canning (a British statesman and politician) put forward the ‘Plan for the improvement of the Condition of Negroes’ which was initially rejected by Parliament.
-However, on 7 July 1823 instructions were sent to Demerara to improve slave conditions.
+In the British Parliament, George Canning (a British statesman and politician) put forward the ‘Plan for the Improvement of the Condition of Negroes’, which Parliament initially rejected.
+However, on 7 July 1823, instructions were sent to Demerara to improve slave conditions.

-This information leaked out to the slaves in Demerara, and when changes were not quickly put into place, another large-scale slave uprising took place.
+This information leaked to the enslaved people in Demerara, and when changes were not quickly implemented, another large-scale slave uprising took place.

-It wasn’t until 1830 that the humanitarian movement in England finally complained to Parliament that nothing was being done to improve slaves’ conditions.
+It wasn’t until 1830 that the humanitarian movement in England finally complained to Parliament that nothing was being done to improve enslaved people’s conditions.

-In 1831, fuelled by continuing frustration and the uprisings in Barbados and Demerara, Jamaican slaves also rose up; the last of the three ‘late slave rebellions.’
+In 1831, fuelled by continuing frustration and uprisings in Barbados and Demerara, enslaved Jamaicans rose, the last of the three ‘late slave rebellions.’

 These significant developments resulted in the British government passing the Slavery Abolition Act on 28 August 1833.

-It was then on 1 August 1834 that slaves across the British Empire were finally granted emancipation.
+Then, on 1 August 1834, enslaved people across the British Empire were finally granted emancipation.

 Note: Although this was when slavery was officially abolished, there was a four-year apprenticeship period whereby ‘free men’ continued to work without pay in exchange for small housing up until 1838.